HewlettPackard/hpegl-vmaas-terraform-resources/README.md

 ### resources

-This repo contains POC CaaS provider code to create a CaaS cluster, along with some stub cluster-blueprint CRUD code.
 This code is ultimately executed by the hpegl terraform provider.
 Note that we are using the v2.0 SDK.
 The Terraform provider writing tutorial [here](https://learn.hashicorp.com/collections/terraform/providers) has been updated to use the v2.0 SDK.
 One of the features of the v2.0 SDK is that a context is passed-down to the CRUD functions which allows terraform to time-out